changken-work/react-note/README.md

 $ npm install
 $ npm start
 ```
-now you open Expo client app (Android/IOS) and scan the qrcode
+now you can open Expo client app (Android/IOS) and scan the qrcode

 ### Tech